senecajs/seneca-in-practice/problems/transport/problem.md

 To solve this exercise you can simply require the plugin and expose it.

-Also, you can test this Microservice using the browser or curl doing a GET, for instance you can run directly the solution using:`node solution 8888` (note that if you use `seneca-in-practice run mysolution.js`, it uses a random port, invokes the microservice automatically and then ends, so you cannot test it directly).
+Also, you can test this Microservice using the browser or curl doing a GET, for instance you can run directly the solution using:`node program.js 8888` (note that if you use `seneca-in-practice run program.js`, it uses a random port, invokes the microservice automatically and then ends, so you cannot test it directly).

 Following this example you can use the URL directly in your browser: